 Sage X3 Tips & Tricks: Subcontract Orders Without a Work Order

-Subcontract orders are created to purchase one or more services from a supplier without having to set up and use the Sage X3 Manufacturing module (now called Sage Enterprise Management).
+Subcontract orders are created to purchase one or more services from a supplier without having to set up and use the Sage X3 Manufacturing module (Sage Enterprise Management).
 Subcontract orders also allow tracking of components that come from stock and sent to a supplier along with components or material provided by the supplier.
 In this post we will illustrate creating subcontract orders without a work order in Sage X3.

 Sage X3 Setup: